Acoustic Guitar Tonewood Guide

 Although spruce is the most commonly employed top wood, cedar comes in at second place.
 Traditionally used on classical guitars, cedar is becoming increasingly common in steel-string instruments.

 It’s a less dense wood than spruce, providing you with a slightly darker tone.
 Cedar tends to produce slightly richer overtones, and this results in a tone with less sparkle but more character.
 Because there is less stiffness along the grain, it’s also relatively quiet compared to some other tonewoods.
-It tends to lose clarity when it’s driven hard, so tends not to be favoured among those who generally play hard with a pick.
+It tends to lose clarity when it’s driven hard, so it’s not the number one choice for those who play hard with a pick.
 On the other hand, the relative prominence of the overtones in the sound it generates results in cedar being a favourite among fingerstyle players who value the quality and character of tone above volume and clarity.

 Ranging from cinnamon, through honey brown, and onto light chocolate in colour, cedar is relatively easily identifiable as being a darker brown than spruce.